Skip to main content

 dispatch(SellAction('TSLA'));

-Moreover, the dispatchAll method returns the list of dispatched actions, so that you can instantiate them inline, but still get a list of them:
+The dispatchAll method returns the list of dispatched actions, so that you can instantiate them inline, but still get a list of them:

-// Get a list of actions do to something with them later
+// Get a list of actions to do something with them later

 var actions = dispatchAll([MyAction1(), MyAction2()]);